matlux/veranatest/docs/trust-deposit-yield-design.md

   - Ensure potential fractional per block block yields are accumulated in Dust to ensure fair accumulation of yield over long period of time.
 - **Non‑Goals**
   - Redesign of the core TD share model (already present in Verana specs, see [MOD-TD-MSG-1-7]).
-  - Changes to withdrawal logic or TD product UX.
+  - Changes to withdrawal logic or TD module.

 ## Architectural Components